silverneko/git-tutorial/tutorial.md

 Commit the staged changes.
 `-a` Automatically stages **tracked files** before commiting.
 `-m <message>` Use `<message>` as the commit message.
 `--amend` Replace the latest commit by a new commit.
-We often use this to fix typos in commit message. **USE WITH CAUTION!!!** *CHANGING THE HISTORY IS DANGEROUS, MAKE SURE YOU KNOW WHAT YOU'RE DOING*
+We often use this to fix typos in commit message. **USE WITH CAUTION!!!** *CHANGING THE HISTORY IS DANGEROUS, MAKE SURE YOU KNOW WHAT YOU'RE DOING.*

 ###git reset
 ```bash